hnryjmes/100-days-of-code/README.md

 1. DAY 50.
 Back to the bowling challenge from last weekend.
 Trying again for the third time to rewrite it from scratch so that the code is actually clean(!) #100DaysOfCode

+1. DAY 51.
+Getting to know Node.js.
+Eventually, I'll be able to write a server that can do stuff, right?
+For now, I'm just watching videos and considering doing the 'build an HTTP server' side project. #100DaysOfCode

 1.